 Q. My wireless PS4 headset isn’t being recognized by my PS4.
 How do I fix it?

 A. There are a few ways to troubleshoot PS4 wireless headset connectivity issues, so start out by trying the following:

 Q. Can I use my PS3 headset with my PS4?

 A. Maybe!
-As unprofessional as this may sound, when it comes to the PlayStation 4 and its potential backwards compatibility with PlayStation 3 headsets, some headsets work perfectly and others simply don’t.
-Either search online to learn if your exact PS3 headset model is compatible with the PS4, or plug it in to your console to see for yourself.
+As unprofessional as this may sound, when it comes to the PlayStation 4 and its potential backward compatibility with PlayStation 3 headsets, some headsets work perfectly and others simply don’t.
+Either search online to learn if your exact PS3 headset model is compatible with the PS4, or plug it into your console to see for yourself.
 If your older PS3 works just fine on the PS4, it could save you some serious money!

-Q. Do I need a sound-cancelling gaming headset?
+Q. Do I need a sound-canceling gaming headset?

 A. No, but it’s a nice feature to have.
 The ability to drown out any noise outside of the game’s audio and feedback from your teammates makes for a much more immersive experience.
-A noise-cancelling feature does wonders for making certain single-player games more exciting as well, such as being able to hear captivating audio clues that you might miss otherwise, like the tiniest creaks from wooden floor boards as a monster quietly stalks you just out of sight in Resident Evil 7.
+A noise-canceling feature does wonders for making certain single-player games more exciting as well, such as being able to hear captivating audio clues that you might miss otherwise, like the tiniest creaks from wooden floorboards as a monster quietly stalks you just out of sight in Resident Evil 7.